 (B) If a dog is in a motor vehicle during extreme weather or the Code Enforcement has concern for its immediate safety, the Code Enforcement Official shall attempt to contact the vehicle owner.
 If unable to contact the vehicle owner or the dogs life is imperil, the Code Enforcement Official may enter the vehicle, by force if necessary, to seize and provide care for the dog.
 Any damages resulting from the entry to a vehicle shall be the responsibility of the person that left the dog in the vehicle.

 (Ord.
 4-140, passed 1-12-2011)

-90.07 KILLING OF DOGS.
+90.07 KILLING OF DOGS

 (A) The following four events apply to when a person can kill a dog: